werf/werf/docs/_includes/reference/cli/werf_converge.md

             deploy.helmRelease custom template from werf.yaml or $WERF_RELEASE)
       --releases-history-max=5
-            Max releases to keep in release storage ($WERF_RELEASES_HISTORY_MAX or 5 by default) --repo=''
+            Max releases to keep in release storage ($WERF_RELEASES_HISTORY_MAX or 5 by default) --render-subchart-notes=false
+            If set, render subchart notes along with the parent (by default
+            $WERF_RENDER_SUBCHART_NOTES or false)
+      --repo=''
             Container registry storage address (default $WERF_REPO)
       --repo-container-registry=''